adrianbautista/data-science-course/notes.md

 * Is this practical?
 If not, how close do you think they could have gotten?
 	- It's costly to find a larger group of participants in human studies so less practical.

+===

+*09/29/14*

+## Data Results

+* finding linear relationships between the data
+* but not everything is guaranteed to have a relationship

+#### how to know what to put on x-axis and what to put on y-axis

+* the y-axis should be dependent on x-axis
+* if I think brain weight informs how much REM sleep an animal gets, brain weight would be on the x-axis and REM sleep would be on the y-axis